Agawam-IT/tech.agawamed.org/_posts/2020-02-18-DriveFileStream.md

 ### Moving Files to a Folder

-- Decide which files you want to store in Drive.
+- Decide which files you want to store in Google Drive.
-  - (Optional) Organize the files in folders the way you want them to appear in Drive.
+  - (Optional) Organize the files in folders the way you want them to appear in Google Drive.
-- Click Drive File Stream .
+- Click **Drive File Stream**.
-- Click Open Drive Folder .
+- Click **Open Drive Folder**.
 - Move the files and folders into a folder.
-From now on, these files exist in the Drive folder and are synchronized with other devices that also have Drive installed.
+From now on, these files exist in the Drive folder and are synchronized with other devices that also have Google Drive installed.

-If your internet connection breaks or you need to go offline in the middle of a sync, Drive File Stream picks up where it left off when you’re back online.
-Pause syncing:

-- Click Drive File Stream .
-- Click More  (the three dots) > Pause Syncing.

-When paused, Drive File Stream won't upload local changes to Drive, and new versions of files made available offline won't be downloaded.
-Click Resume Syncing to start sync back up.